reimagined/resolve/packages/resolve-es/README.md

 	... or implement a custom storage adapter.
 A storage adapter is an object with the following fields:
 	* `saveEvent` - a function which takes an event and returns a Promise that is resolved when the event is stored.
-	* `loadEventsByTypes` - a function which takes two arguments: an array of event types  and a  callback that is called for handling each appropriate event.
+	* `loadEventsByTypes` - a function which takes three arguments: an array of event types, a callback that is called for handling each appropriate event and a timestamp specifying when to start loading events.
-	* `loadEventsByAggregateIds` - a function which takes two arguments: an aggregate id/ array of aggregate ids and a callback that is called for handling each  appropriate event.
+	* `loadEventsByAggregateIds` - a function which takes three arguments: an aggregate id/ array of aggregate ids, a callback that is called for handling each   appropriate event and a timestamp specifying when to start loading events.

 * `bus`
 	Use a reSolve framework [adapter](../bus-adapters)...